KnowageLabs/Knowage-Documentation/chapter_3/create_report/birt.rst

     Create a new Report.

 3) Configure che data source, create the data set and design the report

 .. figure:: media/birt5.png

-    Design the report.
+    Design the report

-In the designer you can test the report.
+Using the preiew function you can test the report.

 Once the document is designed, it is stored as a local file, marked out with an icon and a specific file extension:

 -  **.rptdesign:** document template for reports that use the BIRT engine.

-4) deploy on KNOWAGE server
+4) Deploy on KNOWAGE server
 using the KNOWAGE document browser you can install the report in the Server and test it.

-As previously described in the section Dataset Definition.
 In this specific example, we will show how to create a report with an internal dataset.
 First of all, in case of an internal dataset, define a **JDBC Data Source**.

 Right click on the **Data Source** item and select the corresponding data source.
 A pop up editor will open, prompting you the connection settings: